English Department Internship Program

 23. What are the requirements if I am not taking Rhet 495 for four credits?

-If you are taking Rhet 495 for MORE than four credits, you should clarify with Prof. Gelineau what the requirements will be.
+If you are taking Rhet 495 for MORE than four credits, you should clarify with the director what the requirements will be.
 If you are registered for fewer than four credits, it is recommended that you adhere to the requirements for the four credits if at all possible since the requirements are designed to help you get the most from your internship experience.

 It is understood however that sometimes students are registered for one or two credit internships because they are also working in paid positions and their time is severely limited.
-In those cases, you should discuss your situation with Prof. Gelineau and agree upon appropriate adjustment to the requirements ahead of time.
+In those cases, you should discuss your situation with the director and agree upon appropriate adjustment to the requirements ahead of time.

 24. I have found an internship for the summer (winter) but they have asked for a letter saying I will receive credit.
 Can you help with that?

 Yes, we can provide such a letter.
-Email Prof. Gelineau to verify that you will be eligible for Rhet 495 credit should you land the internship and then see the Undergraduate Secretary in the English Office and ask for a credit letter.
-You will need to provide contact information for the person who needs to receive this letter and the secretary will need to have received from Prof. Gelineau an email verification of your eligibility.
+Email Heather to verify that you will be eligible for Rhet 495 credit should you land the internship and then see the Undergraduate Secretary in the English Office and ask for a credit letter.
+You will need to provide contact information for the person who needs to receive this letter and the secretary will need to have received from the director an email verification of your eligibility.

 To maintain the integrity of our program, which is respected throughout the community, we can allow drops only in extreme circumstances.

-Prospective interns for the spring or fall semesters should submit their completed applications to the Undergraduate Secretary by the deadline stated on the Internship Program Homepage.
-Prospective summer or winter interns should contact Prof. Gelineau for an interview and bring their completed application to that interview.
+Prospective interns for the spring or fall semesters should submit their completed applications by the deadline stated on the Internship Program Homepage.
+PLEASE EMAIL YOUR APPLICATIONS DIRECTLY TO Heather Humphrey.
+Prospective summer or winter interns should contact Heather for an interview and bring their completed application to that interview.

 Prospective Interns are advised to please read all the pertinent information on this web site carefully to be sure an internship is right for you.
 Once we have placed you in an internship, it is a real hardship for the sponsor to lose your services if you should drop the course.